 You can withdraw from multiple law reviews at once or one at a time by following the steps found in our law author guide.

-Similar to the stress that law authors feel when juggling their submissions to multiple law reviews, law editors are under pressure during submission season — chasing down submissions and waiting to hear back from law authors to fill their books for the year (amidst classes, internships, and more).
+A: Similar to the stress that law authors feel when juggling their submissions to multiple law reviews, law editors are under pressure during submission season — chasing down submissions and waiting to hear back from authors to fill their books for the year (amidst classes, internships, and more).
 It’s responsible and much appreciated when law authors promptly withdraw their submission from consideration — letting law editors know that they should look elsewhere for the article they need.
-If you want to explain why you’ve withdrawn, you can always use Discussions to follow up with the law journal in more detail.
+If you want to explain why you’ve withdrawn, you can always use Discussions to follow up with one or more law journals in more detail.

 Overwhelmed and not sure where to start this submission season?
-The Law Review Submissions Center is a great hub with a constantly updating table of law reviews and their submission status (open vs closed), instructions on how to submit, pro-tips, and insights on past submission cycle data.
+The Law Review Submissions Center is a great hub with a constantly updating table of law reviews and their submission status (open vs closed), instructions on how to submit via Scholastica, pro tips, and insights from past submission cycle data.

 Have a burning question that wasn’t covered in this post?
-It might be addressed with step-by-step instructions and helpful images in our law author guide.
+It’s likely addressed with step-by-step instructions and helpful images in our Law Author Guide.

-You can also reach out to our email@example.com email for help!
+You can also reach out to our email@example.com email at any time — we’re here to help!